Known around the world for its spectacular underwater experiences, Roatan is a beautiful Caribbean Island off the coast of Honduras.

 I mean, it’s everybody’s paradise, but it’s an especially photogenic one.

 You’ll want pictures of all your fun adventures, the wildlife, the beautiful flowers, the sunsets, the gorgeous Caribbean waters – I don’t think there’s much that I didn’t snap a picture of.
-You’re Instagram feed will inspire envy and wanderlust among all of your friends and family.
+Your Instagram feed will inspire envy and wanderlust among all of your friends and family.

 Don’t overlook Roatan because all you can find on the internet are rave diving reviews.
 I’m sure the diving is spectacular, but there is so much more to this destination.
-I even made another list of things that I WISH I had time to do while we were on Roatan!